 “What we see with Linear A, Linear B, and the two different languages notated (Minoan and Greek) is that the graphic system (script) was continued without considerable change (but of course there are differences), but the languages differ.
 Upon the transmission process of Linear A to Linear B there was therefore ‘linguistic shift’.
 However, the graphic system was not deeply affected,” she says.

 Asked by Greek Reporter if there are exact translations of any Linear A writing at present, Salgarella demurred, but explained why finding many corollary symbols leads to hope that it will indeed be completely understood one day.

 “I am afraid there is currently no exact translation of the sign-sequences (= words) attested on Linear A tablets (as well as other document types).
 This is primarily because we have not yet identified the linguistic family the Minoan language belongs to (unless it has to be taken as an ‘isolated’ language),” she replies. ”

 However, we can still get a general idea of the content of some tablets by comparison with Linear B, for two reasons:

-Logograms, place names are important clues in discovering secrets of Linear A
+Logograms, place names are important clues in discovering secrets of Minoan Linear A language

 “Some logograms (picture-signs standing for commodities, e.g. ‘grain’, ‘figs’, ‘wine’, ‘olives’, ‘oil’) are the same in both Linear A and Linear B, meaning that these were continued from the Linear A script (and administrative system) onto the Linear B script (and administrative system).